vasilogi/vasilogi/README.md

 -	Led a global team of six technical consultants supporting Edge Computing and AI customer projects.
 Managed pre-sales activities, resources, and budget while coordinating tasks across Germany, Czechia, Austria, Singapore.
 -	Evaluated architectures and the technical feasibility of Edge AI customer projects.
 Deployed Edge AI solutions based on time-series and computer vision.
 -	Acted as the Edge Solution Architect and go-to technical responsible for the Industrial Edge Playground (SaaS) - a scalable platform where customers can try out Industrial Edge.
 Co-driven the user journey design.
 Translate business requirements to backlog items.
--	Present our portfolio at fairs such as Hannover Messe and SPS and collect customer leads.
+-	Present our portfolio at fairs, such as the Hannover Messe and SPS, Technical Consultants Conference and collect customer leads.
 -	Collaborated closely with Product Portfolio Management, Marketing, and R&D, communicated product releases and roadmaps across EMEA, AM, and APAC regions, and discussed potential synergies with other companies.
 -	Participated in the GTM team, built portfolio documentation, created application examples, broadcasted our GitHub repository to the public, performed system testing, documented non-functional requirements, and implemented machine learning solutions for showcase production machines at major exhibitions.